ski helmet buyers guide

 9. How Long Do Ski Helmets Last?

-The answer to this question varies by venue, but most ski rental packages include only skis, poles and boots, not a helmet.
+The answer to this question varies by ski and snowboard shop or resort, but most ski gear rental packages include only skis, poles and boots, not a helmet.
 You can still rent a ski helmet for an additional fee.
 If you frequent the mountain during snow season, you should buy a snow helmet to save yourself some money over time and ensure you always have the proper head protection to ski or snowboard.
-Besides, owning a snow helmet is the first step to becoming a true skier or snowboarder.
+Besides, owning your ski gear, such as your helmet, is the first step to becoming a true skier or snowboarder.

 Find Your Perfect Ski or Snowboard Helmet Online at Buckman's

-If you're looking for a top-quality snow helmet for skiing or snowboarding, check out the extensive snow helmet selection at Buckmans.com.
+If you're looking for a top-quality skiing or snowboarding helmet, as well as other ski gear, check out the extensive snow helmet selection at Buckmans.com.
 With helmets manufactured by competitive brands like Smith, Anon and Giro, Buckman's carries only the best of the best.
 As a family-owned and -operated business, we're like your local mom-and-pop ski shop — online!

 Ski and snowboard